- Tailored to you: Personalised KiwiSaver plans to match your needs and risk tolerance.

 Before committing to KiwiSaver, it’s important to understand the benefits that this savings scheme has to offer so you can ensure that it’s the right choice for you.

-Access to funds.
+- Access to funds.
 In times of significant financial hardship, you are able to access some of your savings if you meet certain criteria.
 You can also access funds if you move overseas permanently or have a serious illness.
+Find out more about the circumstances under which you can withdraw from KiwiSaver.

 How do I manage my KiwiSaver?